Yu713/daimon/README.md

 DAIMON is a demonstrator for holographic AIs written by Xinyu Huang and Prof Dr Fridolin Wild.

+## IBM Watson installation

+We have left the Watson version we used in the source tree.
+The IBM Watson Unity SDK and the IBM Unity SDK core both come under an Apache 2.0 open source license which allows that.

+Should you ever have to update to a newer version, you would download the latest IBM Watson Unity SDK release from [here](https://github.com/watson-developer-cloud/unity-sdk) and the IBM Unity SDK core from [there](https://github.com/IBM/unity-sdk-core), and follow their installation instruction (basically moving it to the Assets folder).

+## IBM Watson configuration

-DAIMON uses IBM Watson, so you have to register a free IBM cloud account, instantiate the services for:
+DAIMON uses IBM Watson, so you have to register a free IBM cloud account and instantiate the services for:

 * Speech to Text
 * Text to Speech
 * Watson Assistant